-- 40.1 Each Competitor must provide the Technical Delegate with a suspension set-up sheet for both of their cars before each of them leaves the pit lane for the first time during the qualifying session. - 40.2 Each car will be deemed to be in parc fermé from the time at which it leaves the pit lane for the first time during the qualifying session until the start of the race.
-Any car which fails to leave the pit lane during the qualifying session will be deemed to be in parc fermé at the end of Q1.
+- 40.1 Each Competitor must provide the Technical Delegate with a suspension set-up sheet for both of their cars before each of them leaves the pit lane for the first time during the sprint qualifying session and the qualifying session. - 40.2 Each car will be deemed to be in parc fermé from the time at which it leaves the pit lane for the first time during the sprint qualifying session until the start of the sprint, and from the time at which it leaves the pit lane for the first time during the qualifying session until the start of the race.
+Any car which fails to leave the pit lane during the sprint qualifying session or qualifying session will be deemed to be in parc fermé at the end of SQ1 or Q1 respectively.